james-falk/finca-del-dragon/README.md

 ---
 ## 💾 Installation Guide

-Welcome to the **Dsign Nextjs Landing Page Template**!
+Welcome to the **Chefs Kitchen Nextjs Landing Page Template**!
 This guide will walk you through the installation and setup process, so you can get started with building your custom web page in no time.

 ### 📝 Steps to Install